pawelpawilojc/backend-exercises/README.md

 # Backend Exercises

+## Overview

-This repository contains backend projects built with FastAPI and MySQL.
+This repository contains a collection of backend API exercises built with **FastAPI** and **MySQL**.
+The exercises cover: REST API development, database connectivity, CRUD operations, API documentation, environment configuration, and working with relational databases.

+These exercises were completed as part of my **Backend** course at **DSW University of Lower Silesia (Uniwersytet Dolnośląski DSW)**.

 ### Environment Variables
 Create a `.env` file in `project-folder` with the following variables: